Adapting to the new normal after company layoffs

 While company layoffs are never a pleasant experience, organizations should make an effort to cushion the blow for their people.
-Just because an experience is uncomfortable does not mean that it has to be miserable or damaging for those let go, or for those remaining.
-Laying off an employee goes beyond just a financial impact, and can affect their feelings of self-worth and some of their closest relationships.
+Just because an experience is uncomfortable does not mean that it has to be miserable or damaging for those let go or for those remaining.
+Laying off an employee goes beyond just a financial impact and can affect their feelings of self-worth and some of their closest relationships.

 We often talk about how to lay off employees gracefully, but we don't always consider what comes next.
-Layoffs can be just as stressful for remaining employees as for those let go, so it's important to consider ways to rebuild employee trust and morale after this uncomfortable experience.
+Layoffs can be just as stressful for remaining employees as for those let go, so it's essential to consider ways to rebuild employee trust and morale after this uncomfortable experience.

-Understanding how layoffs affect people who remain to maintain and rebuild your business psychologically and socially can help make these big changes easier to communicate, endure, and ultimately recover from.
+Understanding how layoffs affect people who remain to maintain and rebuild your business psychologically and socially can help make these changes easier to communicate, endure, and ultimately recover from.

 3 ways company layoffs impact remaining employees

-Typically, when people consider the impacts of layoffs, their initial expectation is that the remaining employee will be grateful for retaining their jobs and incomes and will simply continue in their roles, unaffected by events impacting their colleagues.
+Typically, when people consider the impacts of layoffs, their initial expectation is that the remaining employee will be grateful for retaining their jobs and incomes and will continue in their roles, unaffected by events impacting their colleagues.

 However, we have found that the fallout from a layoff will impact remaining employees quite profoundly, as layoffs can disrupt relationships, identity, and confidence in a just world.